We invite you to check out our answers to frequently asked questions.

 The Private Key is used to create serials.
 You should keep it secret and safe, and never put it into your end-user product's source code.
 If a hacker will reverse your code and get your private key then he can create a Keygen for your product very easy.

-SerialsManager manager = new SerialsManager(); //create keys pair manager.CreatePrivatePublicKeys(); string publicKey = manager.PublicKey; string privateKey = manager.PrivateKey;
+SerialsManager manager = new SerialsManager(); manager.PrivateKey = "3UFTLG36ENNWR9GVC4QGMTA"; string info = "ELL1"; string serial = manager.CreateSerial(SerialInfo: info);

 And also it is possible to combine them.

-In Windows registry, the exact place depends on the GUID provided in their contructors.
+In Windows registry, the exact place depends on the GUID provided in their constructors.

 Yes, use MachineInfoReader for that.